Bristol Belvedere: Design and development

-The first Type 192 prototype XG447 flew on 5 July 1958 with tandem wooden rotor blades, a completely manual control system and a castored, fixed quadricycle undercarriage.
-From the fifth prototype, the rotors fitted were all-metal, four-bladed units.
-Production model controls and instruments allowed night operations.
-The prototype machines had an upwards-hinged main passenger and cockpit door, which was prone to being slammed shut by the downwash from the rotors.
-This was replaced by a sliding door on the later aircraft.
+On 5 July 1958, the first Type 192 prototype XG447 made its maiden flight; it was equipped with tandem wooden rotor blades, a completely manual control system and a castored, fixed quadricycle undercarriage.
+Starting with the fifth prototype, the rotors fitted were all-metal, four-bladed units.
+Production model controls and instruments permitted night operations.
+The prototype Belvederes featured an upwards-hinged main passenger and cockpit door, which was prone to being slammed shut by the downwash from the rotors; this arrangement was replaced by a sliding door on the later-build rotorcraft.
+The type was capable of carrying up to 18 fully equipped troops with a total load capacity of 6,000 lb (2,700 kg).
+The two rotors were synchronised through a shaft to prevent blade collision, which allowed the rotorcraft to remain operational with only one working engine in the event of an emergency.
+In such a scenario, the remaining engine would automatically run up to double power to compensate.

-Twenty-six Belvederes were built, entering service as the Belvedere HC Mark 1.
-They were originally designed for use with the Royal Navy but were later adapted to carry 18 fully equipped troops with a total load capacity of 6,000 lb (2,700 kg).
-The two rotors were synchronised through a shaft to prevent blade collision, allowing the aircraft to operate through only one engine in the event of an emergency.
-In that case, the remaining engine would automatically run up to double power to compensate.
+Procurement of the Belvedere was subject to considerable political factors; while the Air Ministry was keen to maintain the order and to support indigenous helicopter development, the HM Treasury urged for production to be curtailed in favour of the Westland Wessex, a licence-produced helicopter.
+A total of 26 Belvederes were produced, which entered service as the Belvedere HC Mark 1.
+The name Belvedere was connected to the rotorcraft's lead designer, Raoul Hafner, who named it after a Baroque palace in his home city of Vienna.

-Bristol attempted to market a civilian variant of the helicopter, designated the Type 192C.
-The 192C would have had seats for 24 passengers and was aimed at intercity services.
-To demonstrate the aircraft's potential, Bristol chief test pilot Charles "Sox" Hosegood set the London–Paris and Paris–London speed records in May 1961 in a Belvedere.
-However, no orders were placed for the 192C.
+For a time, Bristol actively marketed a civilian variant of the helicopter, designated the Type 192C.
+Aimed at intercity services, the Type 192C would have had seats for 24 passengers.
+To demonstrate the aircraft's potential, Bristol chief test pilot Charles "Sox" Hosegood set the London–Paris and Paris–London speed records in May 1961 while flying a Belvedere.
+However, no orders were ever secured for the Type 192C.